tobiasbriones/images/example-projects/README.md

 [![Project GitHub License](https://img.shields.io/github/license/TobiasBriones/images.svg?style=flat-square)](https://github.com/TobiasBriones/images/blob/main/LICENSE)

-This repository is for hosting images of any of my projects published in GitHub.
+This repository is for hosting some of my images that are part of my projects published on GitHub.

 I provide all the content in this repository under the CC-BY-4.0 License.

 Feel free to use the images, you do not need to ask for permission to use them as long as you comply with the license.

 For more images, go to the [Images repository root](https://github.com/TobiasBriones/images).

 ## Example Projects

 Next, a list to access faster to one of the example projects images folders:

 - [Apps for Northwind DB MySQL](https://github.com/TobiasBriones/images/tree/main/example-projects/example.dev.fullstack.apps-for-northwinddb-mysql)